 But you can’t help them if they don’t know you’re there.

 So recognise imposter syndrome for what it is - a nasty little bully that’s lying to you.

 But don’t let that bully stop you.
 Don’t let the bully win.

-And if you're struggling with imposter syndrome, come join the 3000+ other counsellors for support in our FREE Facebook group!
+And if you're struggling with imposter syndrome, come join the 4000+ other therapists for support, connection and fun in our FREE Facebook group!

 Jane lives in beautiful Lincoln with her 2 boys and rescue dog.
 When she's not talking about herself in the third person, she's usually found drinking wine and eating Maltesers.
 Sometimes she even shares them with friends.

 54 Specific Ways To Attract Therapy Clients